Avro Shackleton: Design

 The Shackleton was a purpose-built aircraft for the maritime patrol role; however, the legacy of Avro's preceding aircraft is present in many aspects of the overall design.
-The centre section of the Shackleton's wing originates from the Lincoln, while the outer wing and undercarriage were sourced from the Tudor outer wings; at one stage during development, the tailplane had closely resembled the Lincoln's, but was enlarged and changed soon after.
+The centre section of the Shackleton's wing originates from the Lincoln, while the outer wing and undercarriage were sourced from the Tudor.
+At one stage during development the tailplane had closely resembled the Lincoln's but was enlarged and changed soon after.
 An entirely new fuselage was adopted, being wider and deeper to provide a large space in which to accommodate the crew, their equipment, and a large bomb bay.
-Later variants of the Shackleton were substantially redesigned, adopting a new nosewheel undercarriage, redesigned wings and centre-section, and a larger fuel capacity for more range.
+Later variants of the Shackleton were substantially redesigned, adopting a nosewheel undercarriage, redesigned wings and centre-section, and a larger fuel capacity for more range.

 Various armaments and equipment were carried by the Shackleton in order to perform its missions.
-In ASW operations, the ASV Mk 13 radar was the primary detection tool; it could detect a destroyer at a range of 40 nmi, a surfaced submarine at 20 nmi, and a submarine's conning tower at 8 nmi, although rough seas considerably reduced the radar's effectiveness.
+In ASW operations, the ASV Mk 13 radar was the primary detection tool.
+It could detect a destroyer at a range of 40 nmi, a surfaced submarine at 20 nmi, and a submarine's conning tower at 8 nmi, although rough seas considerably reduced the radar's effectiveness.
 Other equipment included droppable sonobuoys, electronic warfare support measures and an Autolycus diesel fume detection system.
-A special camera bay housed several reconnaissance cameras capable of medium altitude and nighttime vertical photography, and low-altitude oblique photography.
+A special camera bay housed several reconnaissance cameras capable of medium altitude and nighttime vertical photography and low-altitude oblique photography.
 The crew would also perform visual searches using various lookout positions that were provided for this purpose.
-Weapons carried included up to nine bombs, three homing torpedoes or depth-charges; the aircraft also had two 20 mm cannon in a Bristol dorsal turret.
+Weapons carried included up to nine bombs, three homing torpedoes or depth-charges.
+The aircraft also had two 20 mm cannon in a Bristol dorsal turret.
 An in-flight refueling receptacle could be accommodated, but was not fitted on production aircraft.

 The Merlin engines were replaced with the larger, more powerful and slower-revving Rolls-Royce Griffons with 13 ft contra-rotating propellers.
 This engine's distinctive noise often caused crew members to develop high-tone deafness.
 The Griffon was needed because the Shackleton was heavier and had more drag than the Lincoln.
 The Griffon provided equivalent power to the Merlin but at lower engine speed, which led to reduced fuel consumption in the denser air at low altitudes; the Shackleton would often loiter for several hours at roughly 500 ft or lower when searching for submarines.
 Lower-revving Griffons, compared to Merlins, reduced engine stress which improved their reliability.
-Using conventional propellers would have needed an increase in propeller diameter to absorb the engine's power and torque, this not being possible due to space limitations imposed by the undercarriage length and engine nacelle positioning; the contra-rotating propellers gave greater blade area within the same propeller diameter.
+Using conventional propellers would have needed an increase in propeller diameter to absorb the engine's power and torque, but this was not possible due to space limitations imposed by the undercarriage length and engine nacelle positioning, so the contra-rotating propellers were adopted, which gave greater blade area within the same propeller diameter.